The Role of Genetics in Neurodegenerative Diseases: Insights and Implications

 Factors such as genetic makeup, and environmental exposures significantly impact neurodegenerative disorders.

-For example, identifying risk genes such as the APOE genotype for Alzheimer’s Disease, modifying risks through interventions like exercise and diet in Parkinson’s Disease, and understanding triggers and contributors, such as pesticide exposure in Parkinson’s Disease, are all important considerations.
+For example, identifying risk genes such as the APOE genotype for Alzheimer’s Disease, modifying risks through interventions like exercise and in Parkinson’s Disease, and understanding triggers and contributors, such as pesticide exposure in Parkinson’s Disease, are all important considerations.

 As we continue to learn about this innovative approach, it becomes evident that personalised medicine has the potential to shift the landscape of neurodegenerative disease management dramatically.